gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 of no difference between *Placebo* and *Treated* groups, what can we say about the effectiveness of the arthritis medication?
 It seems that there is a real and important increase in the proportion of patients getting improvement (*Some* or *Marked*).
-If the differences "looked" smaller, even with a small p-value you might not recommend someone take the drug...
+If the differences "looked" smaller, even with a small p-value you^[Doctors are faced with this exact dilemma -- with little more training than you have now in statistics, they read a result like this in a paper and used to be encouraged to focus on the p-value to decide about treatment recommendations.
+Would you recommend the treatment here just based on the small p-value?
+Would having Figure \@ref(fig:Figure5-11) to go with the small p-value help you make a more educated decision?
+Now the recommendations are starting to move past just focusing on the p-values and thinking about the practical importance and size of the differences.
+The potential benefits of a treatment need to be balanced with risks of complications too, but that takes us back into discussing having multiple analyses in the same study (treatment improvement, complications/not, etc.).] might not recommend someone take the drug...

 (ref:fig5-11) Stacked bar chart of the Arthritis data comparing *Treated* and *Placebo*.